 A Swedish general whose legendary defiance at the Battle of Jutas became a national symbol of stubborn courage against overwhelming odds.

-Georg Carl von Döbeln was a soldier born for the tumult of the Napoleonic Wars.
+Georg Carl von Döbeln led a fierce counterattack at the Battle of Jutas in 1808, turning a potential rout into a tactical victory despite being outnumbered.
 His career was defined by the 1808-1809 Finnish War, where Sweden fought to retain its eastern territory against Russia.
-Döbeln, already known for a head wound sustained earlier that required him to wear a distinctive black leather cap, achieved immortal status at the Battle of Jutas in 1808.
-Despite being outnumbered, he delivered a rousing speech to his troops and led a fierce counterattack that turned a potential rout into a tactical victory.
-This act of sheer willpower cemented his place in Swedish folklore.
-Though Sweden ultimately lost Finland, Döbeln's tenacity made him a hero, a symbol of the fighting spirit that endures even in defeat.
+Döbeln, already known for a head wound that required him to wear a distinctive black leather cap, delivered a rousing speech to his troops.
+Though Sweden ultimately lost Finland, his tenacity made him a hero.
+He became a symbol of the fighting spirit that endures even in defeat.

 The biggest hits of 1758